HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Protocol

 Refund remains sender-authorized.
 If an intent expires unclaimed, anyone may submit the pre-authorized refund transaction using $\sigma_A^{\mathsf{ref}}$, and the on-chain program releases exactly the quoted amount $v_i$ of asset $a_i$ to $\gamma_A$.
 Any surplus beyond $v_i$ that was accidentally sent to the deposit address is not covered by the refund authorization and requires a separate recovery policy, consistent with the claim-side treatment described above.

 \begin{lemma}[Quote-to-Claim Composition] In the verified-quote deployment, suppose a sender accepts a quote after verifying $(K_{B,e_i}, T_{\mathsf{bind},i}, \tau_B, \pi_i^{\mathsf{quote}})$ for fixed $(\texttt{intentId}_i, \rho_i)$, and later the chain accepts a claim proof $\pi_i$ for the same $(\texttt{intentId}_i, \rho_i, e_i)$.
-Under soundness of the quote proof and claim proof systems and collision resistance of the domain-separated hash $H$ on structured inputs of the form $(\texttt{tag} \| u \| \texttt{intentId})$, both successful verifications must be witnessing the same epoch-scoped hidden handle $u_{B,e_i}$.
+Under knowledge soundness of the quote and claim proof systems (Section~\ref{sec:model:didp}) and target second-preimage resistance of the domain-separated hash $H$ on structured inputs of the form $(\texttt{tag} \| u \| \texttt{intentId})$---or, equivalently, in the random-oracle model up to the usual query bound---both successful verifications must be witnessing the same epoch-scoped hidden handle $u_{B,e_i}$ except with negligible probability.
 Consequently, the successfully claiming identity is exactly the deterministic identity family whose binding-key commitment was attested in the accepted quote, even though $\IDcom_B$ itself need not be disclosed to the sender at quote time. \end{lemma}

 \begin{proof}[Proof sketch] The quote proof establishes the existence of some $u$ such that

 The claim proof establishes the existence of some deterministic identity root $\mathsf{REV}_B$ whose epoch-scoped derivative